blacktop/ipsw/www/docs/cli/ipsw/dyld/disass.md

   -c, --count uint                   Number of instructions to disassemble -D, --dec                          Decompile assembly
-      --dec-lang string              Language to decompile to (C, ObjC or Swift) --dec-llm string               LLM provider to use for decompilation (ollama, copilot, etc.) (default "copilot") --dec-model string             LLM model to use for decompilation --dec-nocache                  Do not use decompilation cache
+      --dec-lang string              Language to decompile to (C, ObjC or Swift) --dec-llm string               LLM provider to use for decompilation --dec-model string             LLM model to use for decompilation --dec-nocache                  Do not use decompilation cache
       --dec-retries int              Number of retries for LLM decompilation